mono/sdb/README.md

 ## Plugins

-At the moment, SDB has one extension point which is the `Command` class and the associated `CommandAttribute` class.
+At the moment, SDB has one extension point which is the `Mono.Debugger.Client.Command` class and the related `Mono.Debugger.Client.CommandAttribute` class.
 A class implementing `Command` that is tagged with `CommandAttribute` will be instantiated at startup time and put into the root command list.

 For SDB to find custom commands, they should be compiled into `.dll` assemblies and put in `~/.sdb` (or some other directory specified in `SDB_PATH`).